List of Coronation Street characters introduced in 2007: Abi Sharpe

 Police Constable Abi Sharpe was a police officer friend of Mel Morton (Emma Edmondson), first seen in 2007.
 She had an on off flirtatious relationship with bookie Dan Mason (Matthew Crompton).
 Abi flirted with Mel's twin brother, Darryl on their 19th birthday, to console him after Lauren Wilson (Lucy Evans) had dumped him, in order to make Lauren jealous.
 Abi reappeared on 7 July 2008, helping Mel sort out her father, Jerry (Michael Starke), after he had a heart attack and was drinking alcohol.
 Mel also asked her to do a police check on her mother's ex-boyfriend, Gary Denmark who she claimed beat her.
 At the end of August, Mel was prompted to stay at Abi's with Teresa persisting to live at No.6.

 On 3 September 2008 Mel and Abi were celebrating completing their police training when they overheard some youth girls fighting.
 Abi called the police force while Mel attempted to break up the fight, when Abi saw Mel getting hurt she joined in to save her friend.
 The fight ended with Abi left with a bleeding eye after sustaining an injury with a glass bottle.
 Mel called an ambulance and told Jerry about the situation, in shock, Abi was safely transported to hospital.
 Abi later told Mel in hospital that she needed eye surgery as she had a detached retina.
 After the operation, Abi was confined to desk duty at the police station because of the damage done to her eye, this was much to her disappointment as she longed to be on the beat.
 This caused Mel to feel very guilty.
 Abi later relocated to Stretford and Mel soon followed.

 Wendy Neeson

 Wendy Neeson was played by Jane Slavin.
 She is the biological mother of Ryan Connor (Ben Thompson), but Alex (Dario Coates) is her legal son.
 Wendy told Alex's biological mother Michelle Connor (Kym Marsh) that she and her husband Nick (Robert Horwell) had divorced over the row about Alex not being their biological son.
 She acted up when Alex went to stay with Michelle, and went to claim her son several times, and finally on 7 March 2008 managed to take Alex back home.
 Wendy, unlike Nick, was curious about Ryan but when he showed no interest in her, concentrated on Alex.

+In 2018, ten years after her last appearance, Wendy turned up at Ali's work placement Rosamund Street Medical Centre where the pair of them got into an argument in his office, which resulted in her leaving.
+A few days later, Wendy returned to beg Ali to return home to her, however he refused and demanded to be left alone.